algorithm-visualizer/algorithms/README.md

 # Algorithms

-> `algorithms` contains algorithm visualizations.

-This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).
+> This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).

-All the codes here are visualized on [algorithm-visualizer.org](https://algorithm-visualizer.org/).
+`algorithms` contains algorithm visualizations shown on the side menu of [algorithm-visualizer.org](https://algorithm-visualizer.org/).
 The project currently supports JavaScript, C++, and Java.

 ## Contributing